mlanza/ai-literacy/301/05-text-adventures.md

 This wasn’t just a line of text.
 Your real wife — in the real world — got that message.

 Somehow, the phone in the game had **teeth**.
+That's what tools offer.
+Text-based affordances which map to real-world capabilities.

 ---

-This is the promise of **Model Context Protocol (MCP)**.
+## Pluggable Tooling

+We talked about tools before — said how important they were to endowing an agent with capabilities which allow it to do work on your behalf.

+It was suggested a developer was needed to implement **baked-in tools**.
+But what if tools were more readily available?
+Something which, like a thumb drive, you just reached for and plugged in: **pluggable tools**.

+The developer, instead of wiring tools directly into programs/agents implements them as standalone components.
+That's the way to making them freely available to a world of agents, and not just the one.

+There are ways to achieve this including CLIs, the Module Context Protocol and Skills, to name a few, but without getting into the particulars of any one it's best to think of "pluggable," for now, as exhibting 3 key *instant* properties:

+* **Instant identifiability.** The tool is identified to the agent as an affordance which serves some purpose.
+The agent instantly understands the general utility, what capabilities are on offer and what kinds of problems it helps solve.
+* **Instant discoverability.**  The tool exposes the full gamut of its capabilities.
+It's like reading the table of contents to the owner's manual and getting a clearer sense of the specific ways the tool can be used.
+* **Instant grokkability.** The agent can, whenever it chooses to utilize a capability, instantly absorb the owner's manual, and hone in on a select capability.
+That is, putting on the expertise to perform some task is as easy as putting on a hat.

+## Text-base smartphone, real-world consequence

-MCP is a kind of universal adapter — a way to make in-game props do real-world things.
-With MCP, a smartphone inside a text adventure can piggyback on a real API.
+Take the smartphone in our Zork.
+It is an in-game prop that does real-world things.
+That's because that that text adventure prop piggybacks on a real API.
 When you type `text 555-394-8812`, it isn’t just imagined.
 The instruction passes through a pipe, hits the real message service, and the message actually gets sent.

-That’s what makes MCP so radical.
+That’s what makes tools so radical.
 If you type a query into the in-game browser — `where am I?` — you get back your actual city and state.
 Ask for the weather, and it tells you what’s outside *your* window.
 Search for nearby restaurants, and it doesn’t guess — it queries the real world.

 **From the model’s perspective, this is still just Zork.**